iamhosseindhv/notistack/README.md

 # notistack
-> Big hero banner here
+> Big hero banner here (Material-ui logo and Notistack logo)

-> descriotion that says this is an extention to material-ui snackbar and you of course you can customise MUISnackbar.
+> description saying this is an extention to material-ui [snakcbar][https://material-ui.com/demos/snackbars/] and of course you can customise it the same  you can with MUISnackbar
 > Highly customisable notification snackbars that can be stacked on top of each other